Rana-Haseeb/AI-Agent-Fellowship-2026/docs/week2/BUILDER_JOURNAL.md

 the context it is handed. **Retrieval quality is the ceiling on answer quality**; no prompt engineering raises it.

-**Proxy metrics can point the wrong way.** Judged on retrieval recall alone, MiniLM beat BGE.
-Judged end-to-end on the answers users actually read, BGE won.
-If I had stopped at the retrieval metric I would have made the wrong call — a lesson that generalizes well beyond RAG.
+**Proxy metrics can point the wrong way.** Judged on retrieval recall alone, MiniLM beat BGE; judged end-to-end on the answers users actually read, BGE won.
+Stopping at the retrieval metric would have produced the wrong call — a lesson that generalizes well beyond RAG.

-**The same knob helps in one stage and hurts in another.** Prompt templates *lowered* retrieval quality (they dilute the query embedding) while *raising* answer quality (they instruct the model to be exhaustive).
-The right answer wasn't to pick a side — it was to split the stages: embed the raw question, template only the generation prompt.
+**The same knob helps in one stage and hurts in another.** Prompt templates *lowered* retrieval quality (diluting the query embedding) while *raising* answer quality (instructing the model to be exhaustive).
+The right move wasn't to pick a side but to split the stages: embed the raw question, template only the generation prompt.
 Good architecture often means refusing a false either/or.

 **RAG is a systems discipline, not a prompting trick.** Connecting an LLM to a vector store took an afternoon.
 Making it *reliable* — correct chunking, encoding fallbacks, upsert semantics, graceful